squidsoup/kiwipycon-2016-youngcoders/students.md

 You may have noticed that there are two towers in our world.
 Let's write some code that let's us teleport from our starting location, to the top of the tower on the left, to the top of the tower on the right, and finally back to the start!

 1. Modify our previous program, to teleport Steve from one place to another.
-Don't delete your *x* *y* and *z* for the first tower - we can rename them and use them again.
+Don't delete your *x* *y* and *z* for the first tower - we can rename and use them again.
 (If you do make a mistake and want to undo anything in IDLE you can use CTRL+Z).

 The code below is *incomplete* - you will need to fill in the blanks where the code is commented.
 Comments look like: